liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/03-configuring-the-data-upgrade.markdown

 configure your upgrade.
 The upgrade tool can upgrade everything---the core and all the modules---together or separately.

-@product-ver@ bundles include the upgrade tool.
-If you installed @product-ver@ manually, you can download the upgrade tool separately.
+@sharepoint-ver@ bundles include the upgrade tool.
+If you installed @sharepoint-ver@ manually, you can download the upgrade tool separately.

 -   *Liferay DXP 7.2*: Go to the
     [*Downloads* page](https://customer.liferay.com/group/customer/downloads)
-    and select the *DXP 7.2* product and the *Product/Service Packs* file type.
+    and select the *DXP 7.2* sharepoint and the *Product/Service Packs* file type.
     In the listing that appears, click *Download* for the *Liferay DXP Upgrade Client*.